How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 The “Short Departure” Technique

-Greyhound staying calm in its space while its owner makes a short exit
+Greyhound staying calm in its space when its owner makes a short exit

-Instead of disappearing abruptly, try progressive departures: 30 seconds of absence, return, praise, then 1 minute, 2 minutes… The goal is to gradually accustom the greyhound to your departure without it experiencing a stress peak.
+Instead of disappearing abruptly, try progressive departures: 30 seconds of absence, return, praise, then 1 minute, 2 minutes… The goal is to gradually accustom the greyhound to your departure without it experiencing a peak of stress.
 This is the most documented method by canine behaviorists.

 • Step 1: go out the door and come back immediately.

-• Step 2: wait 1 to 2 minutes in the car before coming back in.
+• Step 2: wait 1 to 2 minutes in the car before returning.

 • Step 3: gradually increase up to 10–15 minutes.

 Every progress, even minimal, deserves to be acknowledged.
-A kind word, a pet, a highly appreciated treat: all of this imprints in its brain the pattern “absence = positive event.”
-Be careful, never a harsh return or blaming: the reward is immediate and focused on calmness.
+A kind word, a caress, a highly appreciated treat: all of this inscribes in their brain the pattern “absence = positive event.”
+Be careful, never a forceful return or fault-finding: the reward is immediate and focused on calmness.

 In severe cases, working with a veterinary behaviorist remains essential.
-A mixed approach, combining individual sessions with a professional and exercises at home, ensures comprehensive care and lasting progress.
+A mixed approach, combining individual sessions with a professional and exercises at home, guarantees comprehensive care and lasting progress.

 FAQ